BTW-Community/BTW-gradle/README.md

 ## BTW Source Code

-To get access to the Better Than Wolves source code, do this (mention how to select BTW or CE version)
+To get access to the Better Than Wolves source code, build your project and look in `build/minecraft`

 ## Addon Development

+TODO